ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/brigsby-bear-dvd-t-shirt-prize.markdown

   \ Pictures Home Entertainment is the best plan for kicking off your weekend!</p>\
   \ \r\n<p>Think no more and click on the link for a chance to win the DVD and the\
   \ official T-Shirt of the Brigsby Bear movie!</p>\r\n<p>Good luck!</p>"
-entry-title: "Win the official DVD and T-Shirt of the Brigsby Bear movie!"
+entry-title: "Win 3 combinations of DVD and official T-shirt of the Brigsby Bear movie!"
-entry-content: "<p>Brigsby bear DVD release is full of content for you to get stuck\
+entry-content: "<p>Brigsby bear DVD release is full with additional exclusive bonus\
+  \ content for you to get stuck into!
+A Q&A featuring Kyle Mooney, Dave McCary, Mark\
+  \ Hamill, a collection of\_life lessons from Brigsby himself or a filmmaker commentary\
-  \ into.<p><p>Enter the draw to win by completing the form below before 23.59pm on\
+  \ and hilarious gag reel!.<p><p>Enter the draw to win by completing the form below\
-  \ 30/04/2018.</p>"
+  \ before 23.59pm on 30/04/2018.</p>"
 has-winner: false
-prize-description: "One of 3 available DVD's and one of 3 available T-Shirt's of the\
+prize-description: "One of 3 combinations of DVD's and official T-Shirt's of the Brigsby\
-  \ Brigsby Bear movie."
+  \ Bear movie."
 ---